-These are the market risks for which "VaR95" calculations have been carried out in Medlife.
+The largest risk position in Medlife is the market risks for which therefore "VaR95" calculations have been carried out.
 The remaining risks are predominantly evaluated using expert estimations.
 It should be noted that all material risks are included in the calculation of the overall solvency need, including those that are not taken into account in the standard formula.
 In addition, risks that are not adequately depicted in the standard formula such as the risk-free assessment of OECD government bonds are replaced with an evaluation in line with risk.